+Social networks like Facebook and Twitter are often go-tos for businesses and brands, but many companies can also benefit from the visual aspects of a platform like Pinterest.
 Ready to take on one of the most pin-teresting social networks out there?
-Here's everything you need to know before you start pinning.
+Here's everything you need to know before you sign up.

 What is Pinterest?